pingcap/docs-cn/grafana-tikv-dashboard.md

 If you use TiUP to deploy the TiDB cluster, the monitoring system (Prometheus/Grafana) is deployed at the same time.
 For more information, see [Overview of the Monitoring Framework](/tidb-monitoring-framework.md).

-The Grafana dashboard is divided into a series of sub dashboards which include Overview, PD, TiDB, TiKV, Node\_exporter, Performance\_overview, and so on.
+The Grafana dashboard is divided into a series of sub dashboards which include Overview, PD, TiDB, TiKV, Node\_exporter, and Performance\_overview.
 A lot of metrics are there to help you diagnose.

 ## TiKV-Details dashboard